Daniel Dewar

-Daniel Dewar (1788–1867) was a Church of Scotland minister who served as principal of Marischal College in Aberdeen from 1832 to 1860.
+Daniel Dewar (1788–1867) was a Church of Scotland minister who served as the final principal of Marischal College in Aberdeen from 1832 to 1860.
 He was a major contributor to the first Gaelic dictionary.
 He was father-in-law to James Clerk Maxwell.

 Life

 Dewar was born in Glen Dochart in 1788.
-He was educated at Glasgow University and Homerton Independent Academy in Hackney, London.
-He concluded his studies at Edinburgh University graduating MA in 1815.
+He was educated at the University of Glasgow and Homerton Independent Academy in Hackney, London.
+He concluded his studies at the University of Edinburgh graduating with an MA in 1815.

 In November 1812 he was licensed to preach as a Church of Scotland minister by the Presbytery of Mull.
 In September 1813 he was ordained as missionary to Strontian.
 In July 1814 he was given the post as minister of Greyfriars Church, Aberdeen.
-In May 1817 he began the additional role as Professor of Moral Philosophy at Marischal College (which physically adjoins Greyfriars Church).
+In May 1817 he began the additional role as Professor of Moral Philosophy at King's College, Aberdeen.

-Glasgow University awarded him two honorary doctorates: LLD in 1815 and DD in 1832.
+The University of Glasgow awarded him two honorary doctorates, and LLD in 1815 and a DD in 1832.

 In August 1819 he translated to Tron Kirk, Glasgow.
-He left in 1832 being offered the post of Principal of Marischal College in place of William Laurence Brown, jointly having the role as Professor of Church History.
+He left in 1832 to take up the position of Principal of Marischal College in place of William Laurence Brown, jointly having the role as Professor of Church History.

-Although being deeply involved in the lead up to the Disruption of 1843 he ultimately remained in the established church.
+Although being heavily involved in the lead up to the Disruption of 1843 he ultimately remained in the established church.

 From 1855 to 1858 he corresponded with Sir Austen Layard.

-He demoted his roles in 1860 when Marischal College merged with King's College, Aberdeen to create the University of Aberdeen.
-He purchased the estate of Over Durdie in Kilspindie and retired to there, dying on 28 May 1867.
+He left his roles in 1860 when Marischal College merged with King's College, Aberdeen to create the University of Aberdeen.
+He purchased the estate of Over Durdie in Kilspindie and retired there, dying on 28 May 1867.

 Family

-In September 1821 he married Susan Place (d.1876), daughter of Edward Place of Skelton Grange in Yorkshire.
+In September 1821 he married Susan Place (d.1876), daughter of Edward Place of Skelton Grange, Yorkshire.
 They had several children: